Psychologists and counsellors

 It promotes consultation between key stakeholders, including early referral to independent consultants to achieve optimal outcomes for the worker.
 The AHRR replaces the previous Psychologist/Counsellor management plan.

-The AHRR form must be used to request services in the workers compensation system from 1 August 2016 and is optional for CTP personal injury.
+The AHRR must be used to request services in the workers compensation system from 1 August 2016 and is optional for CTP personal injury.

 For more information on the AHRR: